Teaching Your Children the Value of Money

 It is important to teach your child about priorities.
 Sometimes they will be able to afford more, and sometimes they will be able to afford less.
 Also, being able to buy something doesn't always mean you should.
 Our wants and our needs will change, so it will help them to know that short terms savings and long term savings could mean different things.
 Giving them the freedom to make choices with their money teaches them that they are responsible for the outcome.
 For example: encourage them to purchase something they've saved for, but teach them to also consider what else they could get if they keep saving.

-Opening a savings account early can help your child get off to a great start in their finances.
-A Youth Account from BMI Federal Credit Union is the perfect choice for their first savings account.
-This will encourage good habits for future money management, and keep their money safe.
-Open this account inside a branch with just $5.00.
+We want to be there for every step of your child's financial life, and opening a savings account early is a great way to help your child get started in their finances.
+Open a Youth Savings Account from BMI Federal Credit Union with just five dollars, and we'll put in another five dollar cash bonus* to help them get a good start to their savings.
+To open a youth savings account, visit any of our five branches.
 A Youth Certificate is also a great way to save.
 It starts with just $50, and earns a higher dividend than a regular savings account.
 This can be a great choice for your child's "long term" savings account.
 Money can be added at any time, so it's perfect for birthdays or special occasions.

 Right now, earn a $5.00 cash bonus when you open a Youth Savings Account!